-I buy all of my makeup at Sephora.
+I buy most of my makeup at Sephora.
 Let’s say I need to buy $50 worth of makeup.
 I could

 - Go to the mall and buy it and use one of my credit cards to pay.
 This would net me 50 points since I’m not aware of any cards where Sephora is a bonus category.

 - Use Southwest’s portal and earn 3 bonus points per dollar.